humbhionline/humbhionline/src/main/resources/templates/dashboard/html/actual_terms.md

 #Terms And Conditions
 ##Service Provided
-I Venkatraman Mahadevan (GSTIN 29AAWPM7654G1ZV) as the sole proprietor of the hyper-local marketplace (software platform) called HumBhiOnline, provide the following services as part of the platform.
+I Venkatraman Mahadevan (GSTIN 29AAWPM7654G1ZV) as the sole Proprietor of the hyper-local marketplace (software platform) called HumBhiOnline, provide the following services as part of the platform.

 1. For Sellers:
 	* Allows to publish goods they plan to sell on the platform with its respective images, packaging options, mrp & gst rates.